codefellows-portland-javascript-401d2/http-hello-goodbye-world/LAB.md

 * Use the Node.js `http` module to create an http server.

-* Your server needs to provide at least two possible responses based on one or more of the following:
+* Your server needs to provide at least two possible responses based on Url (path)
-	* Url (path)
-	* Query parameters
-	* Http Verb

-* Your reponse also needs to include some information based on the original request (e.g. show the actual requested url)

-* You are free to use other response messages and variations as long as they are distinguishable.
-Plain text or html is fine.

 * No tests are required, we will cover E2E Http testing tomorrow.

 * As there are no tests, make sure to describe how to alter response based on request in `README.md`

-## Bonus

-* **1pts** Create additional option utilizing Http header information

 ## Rubric